 Weather good: no problem, at least for those who don’t mind the occasional gnarly challenge.

-On the other hand the conditions can turn horrendous real quick, then it’s a hugely different story.
-A day can start well enough then speedily deteriorate to immensely heavy rain, or even snow, at any time of year.
+On the other hand, the conditions can turn horrendous real quick, then it’s a hugely different story.
+A day can start well enough and then speedily deteriorate to immensely heavy rain, or even snow, at any time of year.
 Then you have a major issue, particularly on those long, super exposed ridges where the wind can hammer in, 100 kph+ common enough and that ain’t good, even for the well prepared.
 Having adequate wet weather gear, ie, a proper storm coat and overtrou is essential equipment.

 With rain the water levels can rise surprisingly quickly, but luckily it can dissipate in a hurry as well.
-There’s a couple of unbridged crossings of what are usually small creeks in the Pelorus, Browning Creek can rage, there’s a number of crossings of Hacket Stream prior to the big climb.
-Later there’s eight crossings of the Wairoa River but the track has been recently recut to avoid the crossing that used to be immediately above a 4m waterfall.
-Actually there are a few stretches of track that care needs to be taken in the wet, steep 20 m dropoffs.
+There are a couple of unbridged crossings of what are usually small creeks in the Pelorus, Browning Creek can rage, there’s a number of crossings of Hacket Stream prior to the big climb.
+Later there were eight crossings of the Wairoa River but the track has been recently recut to avoid the crossing that used to be immediately above a 4m waterfall.
+Actually, there are a few stretches of track that care needs to be taken in the wet, steep 20 m dropoffs.
 This is a section where if the river is raging it is best to bunker down for a day until the river goes down, the river is steep so it doesn’t take long after the rain stops.

 The 220 m drop off Little Mt Rintoul, ie, the officially unnamed hill to the north of the actual Mt Rintoul, is the most heart rate increasing part of the track, it is, err, steep, and there is nothing to hang onto, if travelling in a group make sure that people don’t roll any head sized boulders down on those below.
-Remember though, many people have walked through here, most survive.
+Remember though, many people have walked through here, and most survive.